cassichan/cassichan/README.md

 *   🌍  I'm based in Florida
 *   ✉️  You can contact me at [cassandra.curcio@gmail.com](mailto:cassandra.curcio@gmail.com)
-*   🧠  I'm currently learning TypeScript
+*   🧠  I'm currently learning Angular
-*   🤝  I'm open to collaborating on interesting projects
+*   🤝  I'm open to collaborating on interesting projects that make a difference
 *   ⚡  I am constantly striving to learn and grow

 ### Skills